-An Associate of Science in Physics for Transfer degree (AS-T) from Skyline College prepares students for transfer to a baccalaureate institution to obtain a degree in Physics or a closely related discipline.
+An Associate in Science in Physics for Transfer (AS-T) from Skyline College is intended for students who are interested in transferring to a California State University (CSU) campus with a major in Physics, or similar major.
 The program is designed to teach students analytical skills, mathematical techniques and knowledge of physics in both the theoretical and experimental domains, as appropriate to prepare students for subsequent upper division course work in the same or similar arenas.
 The theoretical foundation is laid for mechanics, oscillations and waves, thermodynamics, electricity and magnetism, optics and modern physics.
 In laboratory, students are introduced to various measurement techniques and instruments including computerized data collection, and learn to model data and interpret it statistically to produce appropriate conclusions about the natural world.
-The program will produce students well prepared to transfer to the California State University system to undertake a study of upper division theoretical and/or experimental course work in Physics.
+The program will produce students well prepared to transfer to the California State University (CSU) system to undertake a study of upper division theoretical and/or experimental course work in Physics.

 |PHYS 250||Physics with Calculus I||4 units|